Religion in Jordan:

 • Abu ‘Ubaydah ‘Amer ibn al-Jarrah: one of the ten companions who were promised paradise.
 His remains rest in the mosque of the same name, in the Jordan Valley.

-In addition to these sacred places for this religion, Jordan also has important and impressive mosques.
-And to the delight of non-Muslims, some of these mosques can be visited for tourism purposes, always respecting the rules of behavior and never during prayer times.
+In addition to these holy places for this religion, in Jordan There are also important and imposing mosques.
+And to the delight of non-Muslims, some of these temples can be visited touristically, always respecting the rules of behavior and never during prayer hours.

 Some of the most interesting mosques in the country are: